 • Insurance Premiums.
 Landlords who buy insurance policies to protect their rental properties can deduct the premiums as an allowable expense.

 Non-resident landlords who live outside of the Republic of Ireland must pay tax on rental income.
 This tax onus normally falls on the tenant of a rented property in the case of a non-resident landlord.

 Using a tax collection agency is a simpler solution to paying tax for non-resident landlords that suits both landlords and tenants.
 Non-resident landlords who pay tax are entitled to the same tax relief by claiming expenses back as normal resident landlords.

 If you are a non-resident landlord in need of help with rental tax returns, we can help you take the stress out of filing your taxes in Ireland.
 A standard tax return starts from just €150+ VAT.
-Contact our expert team easily online, or give us a call on 059 8673894 today.
+Find out more about tax on rental income or get a quick quote here.